Helping You To Live Life!

 Swimming

 I have never been a strong swimmer, so I have never enjoyed it as an exercise.
-In fact, whether you enjoy doing an exercise is an important factor to consider when choosing the best one you if you have lower back pain.
-You are more likely to do it if you like it!
+Whether you enjoy doing an exercise is an important factor to consider when choosing the best one if you have lower back pain.

 Swimming lacks the benefits of community.
 A good compromise might be aquaerobics that a group setting.

-My biggest reservation about swimming is to do with pool water.
-Unless you have a nearby lake or fresh water pool most people are restricted to using chlorinated public pools.
 We use Chlorine for its antibacterial properties.
-However, although it helps to kill bacteria in the pool, it is harmful to our bacteria or microbiome.
+However, although it helps kill bacteria in the pool, it harms our bacteria or microbiome.

 Cycling

 Cycling is also dependent on the weather.
-And in the winter only a few brave Ottawans are seen on their bike.
+And in the winter, only a few brave Ottawans are seen on their bike.

 Walking